 Is London cheaper than Stockholm?

-Both London and Stockholm are pricey cities, but again, perhaps surprisingly, the cost of living in Stockholm is actually about 8% lower than in London.
+Both London and Stockholm are pricey cities, but again, perhaps surprisingly, the cost of living in Stockholm is actually about 29% lower than in London.

-Much of this is down to the higher costs of renting and buying property in London, and the higher transport costs.
+Much of this is down to the higher costs of renting and buying property in London, and higher transport costs.

 What is the cost of living in Gothenburg like compared to London?

 Gothenburg is an attractive popular city to live in and, unsurprisingly, it is cheaper than London for almost everything, with the exception of groceries.
-Overall the cost of Living in Gothenburg is around 10% lower than in London.

 What is the cost of living like in Sweden for international students?

-Students should budget on paying around 8500 SEK a month for their accommodation, food, travel, internet and going out expenses.
+Students should budget on paying around 9500 SEK a month for their accommodation, food, travel, internet and going out expenses.

-University tuition fees can range from 80,000–130,000 SEK a year depending on the course and university.
+University tuition fees can range from 80,000–295,000 SEK a year depending on the course and university.

 See also: